So long, and thanks for all the fish!

 University Hospital Southampton NHS Foundation Trust.

-Helping make people better by planning their cancer treatment in an organisation I believe in (the NHS).
+Favourite thing to do in my job: Helping make people better by planning their cancer treatment in an organisation I believe in (the NHS).

 I live in Southampton with my husband and kids (11 and 8).
 I work part-time (50% over 3 days) and the rest of time is mostly filled with managing a family.
 For exercise I bike to work and I go hockey training with my son.
 I make healthy choices most of the time and my eco-warrier within compulsively recycles and freecycles wherever possible.
 We have no TV by choice, but I couldn’t live without the internet.
 I am a Radio 4 junkie.
 I like going out with the physics girls.
 I have enjoyed lots of hiking, sports and travel.
 Recently I have done Go Ape and indoor skydiving.
 At various times I have lived in France, California (USA) and Washington DC (USA).
 I volunteer locally when I can squeeze it in as a STEM ambassador, with a Church youth group, and at the kids’ school PTA events.